telescopeuser/Workshop-Project-Submission-Template/README.md

 ---
 ## SECTION 4 : VIDEO OF SYSTEM MODELLING & USE CASE DEMO

-Note: It is not mandatory for every project member to appear in video presentation; Presentation by one project member is also acceptable.
+Note: It is not mandatory for every project member to appear in video presentation; Presentation by one project member is acceptable.

 [![Sudoku AI Solver](http://img.youtube.com/vi/-AiYLUjP6o8/0.jpg)](https://youtu.be/-AiYLUjP6o8 "Sudoku AI Solver")